Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/CloneRepo.png)

-- Enter the Git Repository URL and click enter
+- In the search bar, enter the Git Repository URL and click enter.

     ![](../../media/CloneURL.png)